Violet-headed hummingbird

 The violet-headed hummingbird (Klais guimeti) is a species of hummingbird in the family Trochilidae.
 It is the only species in the genus Klais.

-It is found in Bolivia, Brazil, Colombia, Costa Rica, Ecuador, Honduras, Nicaragua, Panama, Peru, and Venezuela.
 Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical moist montane forest, and heavily degraded former forest.

 Taxonomy

 The violet-headed hummingbird was formally described in 1843 by the French ornithologist Jules Bourcier from specimens collected near Caracas in Venezuela.
 Bourcier coined the binomial name Trochilus guimeti.
 The violet-headed hummingbird in now the only species placed in the genus Klais that was introduced in 1854 by the German naturalist Ludwig Reichenbach.
 The genus is named after Kleis (or Cleis), the daughter of the Lesbian poet Sappho.
 The specific name was chosen to honour the French chemist Jean-Baptiste Guimet.